 In the colder months when the days are short, treacherously wet and windy, and you’re huddled inside by the fire, the wholesale price of electricity tends to drop because, usually, there is plenty of wind to spin the turbines and rain to fill the rivers and lakes.

-But Flick customers can rejoice – the cheaper price of electricity is passed directly on to you!
+That means Flick’s Freestyle customers can rejoice – the cheaper price of electricity is passed directly on to you!
 While we might see the occasional higher price or spike, in general, more wind and rain means more savings in your bank account.